Blog Archive

 Disturbing the peaceful morning, Sir Edmund Bowels approaches with his Retinue.
 Much Apning sits within the disputed manor of Stoneham Common and Sir Edmund means to claim it as his own!

-Unbeknownst to Sir Edmund, Sir Henry Blake has the same idea and is approaching with his retinue and his hired gun from the other side of the village.
+Unbeknownst to Sir Edmund, Sir Henry Graves has the same idea and is approaching with his retinue and his hired gun from the other side of the village.

 Both parties approach the centre of the village.
 There are three objective markers in the village, pack mules and pony, ownership of them will decide who wins the scenario.